what do I bring to tech editing?

 - Proofing of spelling, typos, grammar, and punctuation.

-- General math/maths check: sizing, gauge, instructions, stitch counts, etc.
+- General math/maths check: sizing, gauge, instructions, stitch counts, conversions, etc.

 - Checking that pattern instructions & sample photo match and are clear.

-- Ensuring consistency of style and language (compared to style sheet if you have one).
+- Ensuring stylistic consistency of format, layout, and language (compared to a style sheet if you have one).
 I’m an Australian living in the U.S., so I’m happy to work with both British and American terminology.

 - Ensuring charts & schematics are correct and match the written directions.

-- Checking that measurements match industry standards with suggestions if not similar.
+- Checking that sizing matches industry standards with suggestions if not similar.

 - Suspension of editing and prompt contact if I encounter any major issues in need of resolution before proceeding.

 - Repeated checks until we both deem that the pattern is correct and ready to publish/test knit.

 - A final read-through of the pattern before you publish, free of charge, if you would like (barring any major changes/updates after testing).

 - Promotion of your pattern on social media, again, if you would like.

 what else can I do for you?

 - Using Stitchmastery software, I can create custom charts, as well as providing corresponding written directions.
-Files can be provided in .knt (Stitchmastery format) or high-quality .png (image) files.
+Files can be provided in .knt (Stitchmastery format) and/or high-quality .png (image) files.